Work with aggregates (sum, average, and so on) in the Power BI service

 A3: Another possibility is that you've dropped the field into a bucket that only allows categorical values.
 In that case, your only options will be count and distinct count.

-A4: And a third possibility is that you're using the field for an axis.
+A4: And a fourth possibility is that you're using the field for an axis.
 On a bar chart axis, for example, Power BI shows one bar for each distinct value -- it doesn't aggregate the field values at all.

 The exception to this rule is scatter charts, which require aggregated values for the X and Y axes.